Greenwashing: United States

 The Federal Trade Commission (FTC) provides voluntary guidelines for environmental marketing claims.
 These guidelines give the FTC the right to prosecute false and misleading claims.
 These guidelines are not enforceable but instead were intended to be followed voluntarily:

-Qualifications and disclosures: The Commission traditionally has held that in order to be effective, any qualifications or disclosures such as those described in these guides should be sufficiently clear, prominent, and understandable to prevent deception.
+One important guideline involves qualifications and disclosures.
+The Commission traditionally has held that to be effective, any qualifications or disclosures such as those described in the green guides should be sufficiently clear, prominent, and understandable to prevent deception.
 Clarity of language, relative type size and proximity to the claim being qualified, and an absence of contrary claims that could undercut effectiveness, will maximize the likelihood that the qualifications and disclosures are appropriately clear and prominent.

-Distinction between benefits of product, package, and service: An environmental marketing claim should be presented in a way that makes clear whether the environmental attribute or benefit being asserted refers to the product, the product's packaging, a service, or to a portion or component of the product, package or service.
-In general, if the environmental attribute or benefit applies to all but minor, incidental components of a product or package, the claim need not be qualified to identify that fact.
+Another guideline focuses on making a distinction between benefits of product, package, and service.
+An environmental marketing claim should be presented in a way that makes clear whether the environmental attribute or benefit being asserted refers to the product, the product's packaging, a service, or to a portion or component of the product, package or service.
+If the environmental attribute or benefit applies to all but minor, incidental components of a product or package, the claim need not be qualified to identify that fact.
 There may be exceptions to this general principle.
 For example, if an unqualified "recyclable" claim is made and the presence of the incidental component significantly limits the ability to recycle the product, then the claim would be deceptive.

-Overstatement of environmental attribute: An environmental marketing claim should not be presented in a manner that overstates the environmental attribute or benefit, expressly or by implication.
-Marketers should avoid implications of significant environmental benefits if the benefit is in fact negligible.
+The FTC also warns against an overstatement of environmental attribute.
+An environmental marketing claim should not be presented in a manner that overstates the environmental attribute or benefit, expressly or by implication.
+Marketers should avoid implications of significant environmental benefits if the benefit is negligible.